F5Networks/f5-declarative-onboarding/docs/do-on-bigiq.rst

 See |kb| for information on BIG-IQ Centralized Management compatibility with F5 Declarative Onboarding.

-See the |bigiqdo| for for information on DO and BIG-IQ.
+See the |bigiqdo| for information on DO and BIG-IQ.

 Verifying DO is installed on the BIG-IQ
 ---------------------------------------